 L.L.M., Western New England University School of Law, 2011

 J.D., Thurgood Marshall School of Law, 2007

 Born in McAllen, Texas, Will is extremely proud of his Rio Grande Valley roots.
-He is married to Tamara Trevino, a kindergarten teacher from Dallas Independent School District, whom he met in the 6th grade.
+He is married to Tamara Trevino, a teacher from the Leander Independent School District, whom he met in the 6th grade.
 They are proud parents of a beautiful son, Peter, and a miniature dachshund named Jackie O. In his spare time, he enjoys running and spending time with his family.